mara1784/SublimeExtension-PolyRun/README.md

 ## Features
 - Opens a new external terminal window for script execution.
 - Allows running multiple scripts at the same time without blocking Sublime Text.
-- I pre-configured keyboard shortcut (`Ctrl+B`) for you in Default.sublime-keymap.example, if you want it, you must set up in Sublime Editor.
+- I pre-configured keyboard shortcut (`Ctrl+B`) for you in Default.sublime-keymap.example, if you want it, you must set up in Sublime Editor. [how to set up keybind](#Keybinds)

 ## Installation